-- (1) Amounts in this column represent bonuses approved by the Compensation Committee based on its annual review of the performance of the executive officers against predetermined financial and strategic objectives established for the year.
-NEOs are paid the same percentage upon the achievement of financial objectives and may be paid varied percentages upon the achievement of strategic objectives depending on the subject matter. - (2) The reported amounts represent the aggregate grant date fair value computed in accordance with ASC 718.
-All assumptions made regarding the valuation of equity awards can be referenced in Note 7 to the financial statements included in our Annual Report on Form 10-K filed with the SEC on March 9, 2023. - (3) The methodology used to compute the aggregate incremental cost of perquisites and other personal benefits for each individual NEO is based on the total cost to the Company, and such costs are required to be reported under SEC rules when the total costs are equal to or greater than \$10,000 in the aggregate for a NEO. - (4) Mr. Longcor was promoted to the Company's Chief Operating Officer on February 22, 2022.
-He had previously served as the Company's Chief Business Officer and Senior Vice President of Operations since 2017. - (5) Mr. Kolean was appointed as the Company's Chief Financial Officer on February 22, 2022.
+- (2) Amounts in this column represent bonuses approved by the Compensation Committee based on its annual review of the performance of the executive officers against predetermined financial and strategic objectives established for the year.
+NEOs are paid the same percentage upon the achievement of financial objectives and may be paid varied percentages upon the achievement of strategic objectives depending on the subject matter. - (3) The methodology used to compute the aggregate incremental cost of perquisites and other personal benefits for each individual NEO is based on the total cost to the Company, and such costs are required to be reported under SEC rules when the total costs are equal to or greater than \$10,000 in the aggregate for a NEO.
+The amounts presented are exclusively cash bonuses paid to the NEOs to satisfy the tax withholding obligations associated with fully vested stock awards received by the NEOs on December 8, 2023 following the release of positive top-line data.